 You will not need to book an appointment if you are unable to travel to the FSU because you meet one of the following exceptional criteria:

-- you are imprisoned or in detention and cannot make your submission in person; or
+- You are imprisoned or in detention and cannot make your submission in person.

 Instead, you are allowed to fax your further submission to the further submissions team in Liverpool.